SLAM-Hive/.github/profile/README.md

 <img src="https://github.com/SLAM-Hive/slam_hive_web/blob/main/pictures/Poster.png"  border="10" />

-The paper will be published at the 2023 IEEE international conference on robotics and automation (ICRA) and is available on arxiv: <a href="https://arxiv.org/abs/2303.11854">here</a>
+The paper was published at the 2023 IEEE international conference on robotics and automation (ICRA) and is available on arxiv: <a href="https://arxiv.org/abs/2303.11854">here</a>

+Also 2024 Journal preprint (arXiv PDF): <a href="https://arxiv.org/abs/2303.11854">here</a>

 # 1. License
 The source code is released under [GPLv3](http://www.gnu.org/licenses/) license.